anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

        -  Raw content of PDF document.

        -  You may get the content of the source PDF file by "Get file content" action from "SharePoint" connector or from some other connector.

+          You may use `this link <../../../_static/img/flow/how-tos/file-to-split.pdf>`_ to download a sample 10 pages PDF file.

     *  -  Start Page
        -  Index of the first page to start split from (indexes start from 1).